Aravindray/PostgreSQL/README.md

 ## Credits

 > I've enrolled the **Postgres for Everybody** course, so don't be surprise if all note have strong influence Charles Lecture.
+> 2nd I've enrolled the course named **Relational Database Design** from University of Maryland.